The Bitcoin frenzy has turned out to be a boon for Coinbase.

 The popularity of Coinbase can be judged from the fact that it had 13.3 million accounts in November 2017 as compared to 5.5 million at the beginning of that year.

-In fact, Coinbase was adding around 100,000 new customers daily at one point of time in late November last year, and the exponential growth seems to have continued in 2018.
+In fact, Coinbase was adding around 100,000 new customers daily in late November 2017, and the exponential growth seems to have continued through 2019 and on into 2020.